benab04/network_log_anomaly_detection/README.md

 gunicorn --config gunicorn_config.py server.wsgi
 ```

-The `gunicorn_config.p` is present in the root directory of the folder(where `manage.py` is present) and it contains additional commands to configure gunicorn.
+The `gunicorn_config.py` is present in the root directory of the folder(where `manage.py` is present) and it contains additional commands to configure gunicorn.

 - A production server has been deployed on Render following the above steps at
   [https://network-log-anomaly-detection.onrender.com](https://network-log-anomaly-detection.onrender.com).